Chance the Rapper Reveals He and His Wife Are Expecting Baby No. 2 Days After Wedding

 Chance the Rapper is going to be a daddy times two!

-His wife Kirsten Corley is happily sharing the news that she and Chance are expecting their second child on Instagram.
-With the sea as the background, the newlywed poses in a yellow bikini with her hand delicately cradling her growing baby bump, with the caption: "Oh yeah, we're pregnant."
+His wife Kirsten Corley took to Instagram on Thursday to share that she and her new hubby are expecting their second child.
+She made the announcement by sharing a photo of herself in a yellow bikini, cradling the growing baby bump.
+Kirsten captioned the pic, "Oh yeah, we're pregnant."

-Chance has yet to share the good news with his fans on social media, but who can blame him when he is in the midst of a romantic honeymoon with his wife?
+Chance followed up her announcement by revealing that their bundle of joy is yet another baby girl!
+"New baby droppin September," he joked on Instagram.

+The newlyweds are keeping the celebrations going by sharing the news days after they said their "I Do's."

 Over the weekend, the rapper wed his longtime girlfriend in a grand wedding at the Pelican Hill resort.
 Family and friends like Kanye Westand Kim Kardashiangathered to celebrate the newlyweds, who later jetted off to a seaside location for a romantic honeymoon.